smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 Next, we will examine a dependency between two schemas within the same database.

-The `referencing_schema_name` will populate the corresponding schema.
+The `referenced_schema_name` will populate the corresponding schema.

 ```sql
 USE foo;